Holiness Missions to America

 Holiness Missions to America is a 501(C)-3 Non-Profit Corporation.
 HMA was formally founded by Rev. D. Todd Sloggett in 2007 in Sapulpa, Ok.

 Rev. Sloggett has an extensive background in this type of work for well over 15 years.

 In the beginning, a homeless mission outreach church was started.
 It grew very quickly.
 God blessed and saved many.
-In the first few months of the program there were dozens of homeless, drug addicts, drug dealers, prostitutes, alcoholics and mental patients being saved and delivered.
+In the first few months of the program, there were dozens of homeless, drug addicts, drug dealers, prostitutes, alcoholics and mental patients being saved and delivered.
 It was overwhelming.
-The finger of God had touched it.
-With many ideas that were new to modern churches but old to the church as a whole, and a hand full of about 25 people (mostly young ministers and their families) the work was up and running.
+The finger of God touched it.
+With many ideas that were new to modern churches but old to the church as a whole, and a handful of about 25 people (mostly young ministers and their families) the work was up and running.

-Eventually God began to knit hearts and minds together around the country.
-Today we have HMA churches and HMA works scattered all over the eastern two thirds of the united states.
+Eventually, God began to knit hearts and minds together around the country.
+Today we have HMA churches and HMA works scattered all over the eastern two-thirds of the United States.
 There are over 180 volunteer staffers.
-40+ of them in the greater Tulsa area alone.
-They are out of over twenty different churches and multiple denominations.
+40+ of them are in the greater Tulsa area alone.
+They come from over twenty different churches and multiple denominations.
 The support for these workers comes from everywhere imaginable, and God always gets the Glory.

 Now we are focused on expanding our current outreaches, helping others start and build theirs, learning from our experiences all of the time and being the tools that the churches need to fight against problems that have been ignored too long or just plain too difficult for the saints to handle.
 OH, for the many times that I have been told, “I wish we would have had this when so and so had their problem”, "I wish the church could have done this when such and such lost out”.....